TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

         setting.

         The ISO code is also used for the language attribute of the HTML tag.
-        Therefore the setting :ref:`setup-config-htmlTag_langKey` is not needed anymore, if it is the same as the ISO code.
+        Therefore the setting :ref:`htmlTag_langKey <setup-config-htmltag-langkey>`
+        is not needed anymore, if it is the same as the ISO code.

         See the example at sys\_language\_isocode\_default!